 Promising, “bush tucker like you’ve never tasted before,” the Maalinup Aboriginal Art Gallery in the Swan Valley has something for every palate.
-Maalinup is operated by a family descended from the Wardandi Bibbulmun people, who share their deep knowledge of Australian native foods, herbs, and spices.
+Open everyday from 10am-5pm, Maalinup is operated by a family that descended from the Wardandi Bibbulmun people who share their deep knowledge of Australian native foods, herbs, and spices.
 Be sure to stock up on their famous bush tucker inspired jams and marmalades to savour back home.

 Bindi Bindi Dreaming – Bush Tucker Walk